tibor309/webtop/README.md

 ## Updating

 This image is not always up to date.
 To update or install packages, use the desktop's package manager.
 You can read more about persistent apps below.
-It is recommended to pull the latest image and redeploy theontainer once in a while to update your configured mods.
+It is recommended to pull the latest image and redeploy the container once in a while to update your configured mods.

 ## Applications